JanetYin/ttt/readme.md

     plusRightId : (x : ℕ) → Eqn (plus x zero) x plusRightId = λ x → indℕ (λ x → Eqn (plus x zero) x) tt (λ n e → e) x

+More examples:

+    zero≠suc : (x : ℕ) → ¬ Eqn zero (suc x)

+    suc-inj : (x y : ℕ) → Eqn (suc x) (suc y) → Eqn x y

+Hard exercises: define `pred` using `rec` instead of `primrec`, show that `Eqn` is an equivalence relation and congruence, transport for `Eqn`, commutativity of addition, multiplication of natural numbers.

-## Identity types
+## General inductive types

 Transport.

-Disjointness of constructors of inductive types, injectivity of constructors, pattern matching.
+Disjointness and injectivity of constructors.

-Inductive types in general
+Inductive types in general, pattern matching.

-## Predicate logic

-Do some discrete math.

 Internalise simple type theory.
 Define a model in which `id` is not equal to `id'`?
 Notion of simply typed CwF with extra structure or a